Famous Books Written By Psychiatrists

 Understanding Depression, by Dr. J Raymond DePaulo, Jr.

-The book Understanding Depression provides patients and their families with a detailed and comprehensive overview of depression, an often-misunderstood mental illness.
-Dr. Kramer, professor of psychiatry at Johns Hopkins Medicine, is meant to serve as a guide for patients and families.
+The book Understanding Depression provides patients and their families with a detailed and comprehensive overview of depression, an often misunderstood mental illness.
+Dr. Kramer, the professor of psychiatry at Johns Hopkins Medicine, states the book is meant to guide patients and families.
 This book helps people identify the signs of depression and provides hope by outlining various psychological treatments for depression, including therapy and medication.

 Against Depression, by Dr. Peter Kramer